Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_PanelDue.md

 * Only works for V3/5i/7i PanelDue running firmware versions 3.2.2 or later
 * The firmware file must reside in 0:/firmware (RRF 3.3 and later) or 0:/sys (RRF 3.2)
 * Flashing requires a baud rate of 115200.
 RRF will automatically change to this baud rate (and back at the end) if it is a different value but the wiring must provide stable communication at that speed
-* Automatic erase and reset is only supported from PanelDueFirmware 3.2.2 (earlier versions require manual erase and reset)
+* Automatic erase and reset is supported if the PanelDue is already running PanelDueFirmware 3.2.2 or later (earlier versions require manual erase and reset)

 ## Update firmware